G-Albritton/Python_Portfolio/README.md

 # Georgia_Albritton_Python_Portfolio
-This is the portfolio for python code that I learned during BISC 450C
+This is Georgia Albritton's portfolio for python code that I learned during BISC 450C.
+This was my first time to ever code, so everything was very interesting and new to me!
+I am excited to learn more.

 ## Analyzing Patient Data